ssfsx17/ffpnp/Jobs/JobDetails/TimeMage.md

 ### Time Magic T9

 - Demiga (50 MP) (multi) - Attempt to cause an amount of non-elemental magical damage equal to half the target's maximum HP.
 Magic Defense is not applied.
-- Full Tension Disk (18 MP) (utility) - creates a floating disk that can be used to carry building-sized loads at a supersonic pace for a day
+- Full Tension Disk (18 MP) (utility) - creates a floating disk that can be towed to carry building-sized loads at a supersonic pace for a day
 - Quarter (48 MP) (single) - Attempt to cause an amount of non-elemental magical damage equal to 50% of the target's maximum HP.
 Magic Defense is not applied.
 - Vanishga (60 MP) (single/multi) - Causes Vanish status (12).